Grades and Academic Standing

 Graduate students admitted prior to fall 2016:

 MINIMUM GRADE REQUIREMENTS — A course listed on a Program of Study must receive a grade of “C-“ or higher to be counted.
-If a course receives a grade lower than a “C-“, a student must retake the course and earn a “C-“ or better.
+If a student receives a grade lower than a “C-,“ the student must retake the course and earn a “C-“ or better.

 Note: The department may have additional minimum grade requirements.

 Another course may be substituted on the Program of Study if the original course is not offered in either of the two (2) subsequent terms.
 The original course will remain on the Program of Study and the new course will be noted as a substitution by The Graduate School.
-A letter from the department head to The Graduate School will be sufficient to The Graduate School to support a course substitution.
+A letter from the department head to The Graduate School will be sufficient to support a course substitution.
+The minimum grade requirement for the subsituted course shall be the same as the original course.

 Back to top